minihazel/FIKA-FPS/README.md

 You should now have a batch (`.bat`) script that starts with `Start_dedicated_xxxxxx`

 Copy/move this file to your SPT install folder (where `SPT.Server.exe` is)

-### ⚠️ Every time you finish a raid, you must CLOSE the BepInEx game console on the Server PC and run the `Start_dedicated_xxxxxx` script again ⚠️